 He came up with the idea for wall-walking after a magically charged finger slipped through a piece of paper.
 Of course, he ignored the fact it didn’t pass through the paper but burned through it.
 That didn’t matter to him.
-He simply sought what he sought, and after months of work, he began his first practice run.
+He simply sought what he sought.
+And after months of work, he began his first practice run.

 Right in front of him hung a large piece of cardboard that covered up a doorway in his apartment.
-He would try to pass his hand through the cardboard and then finally his whole body.
+He would try to pass his hand through the cardboard and then his whole body.
 The reverse engineering of the spells taught by his grandfather combined with modern knowledge of molecules led him to this point.
 At the very least he created a spell that did something.
 Whether it did the right thing or catastrophically failed had yet to be seen.

-He paused for a moment before deciding down to write something in case of said catastrophic failure.
+He paused for a moment before deciding down to write something down in case of said catastrophic failure.
 Yes, he was at a point where he was willing to risk his life learning a new magic.

 To all those who may be concerned, yadda yadda yadda, grandpa I screwed up, you know how, blah blah blah, tell my family what you want, blah blah blah.

 It was a note that lacked any seriousness.
 Life threatening?
 That was just drama in an otherwise calm reality.
-He may at most hurt his hand and be unable to write a such a note while it healed.
+He may at most hurt his hand and be unable to write such a note while it healed.

-With but thought, the spell activated...yet nothing seemed to happen.
+With but a thought, the spell activated...yet nothing seemed to happen.
 Though that was only how it seemed.

-The world turned into a black nothingness causing Rainer to lose consciousness temporarily.
-If, only for a moment.
+The world turned into a black nothingness causing Rainer to lose consciousness temporarily, If only for a moment.
 And now, in a different time and a different place, a young man stood alone in a dark cave on the precipice of what would become his new life or his grave.

 It was to be his first achievement in magic, a spell that went beyond the ability to make mundane life less boring.
-What value did being able to singe a paper cup with a small ball of energy mean in a world where a little laser pointer could do more?
+What value did being able to singe a paper cup with a small ball of energy have in a world where a little laser pointer could do more?
 And while the sleep learning spells were useful for daily life, they only made doing tasks less tedious and gave the day a few extra hours.